 We started to walk toward the Ouad Mhasser Valley, a long and sinuous valley which would approach us to the border with Algeria.
-An arid landscape, with reddish earth and isolated dry bushes, surrounded us.
+An arid landscape, with reddish soil and isolated dry bushes, surrounded us.
 One could barely see an acacia tree which loftily marked the horizon, as a sign of survival.
 Lahssen and the camels left the camp later and they caught up with us.
 I took this opportunity to walk less and see more so I climbed up on top of a camel.

-We left the jeep-tracked road and followed to the left the Ouad Mhasser Valley, which became deeper and deeper.
+We left the jeep-tracked road and turned left on the Ouad Mhasser Valley, which became deeper and deeper.
 We reached the Tighrghrin Oasis, where we would have camped the previous evening if I had moved faster.
 The oasis looked exactly like in the fairy-tales with khalifs and Scheherazade – with palm trees which outlined their crowns like green explosions on a pure-blue sky, a well (the only water source in the area), and then just desert, nothing, immensity.
 In such a scenery, I better understood the essence and joy of finding an oasis.
 The oasis is like a hope you have always dreamed off, a direction, a reason to continue, an outstretched hand which helps you to move forward.

 We passed the Tighrghrin Oasis and descended toward the riverbed of the Ouad Mhasser Valley.
-After a long hot summer, the river was almost dried, but the camels found a few ponds with water to drink.
+After a long hot summer, the river was almost dried but the camels found a few ponds with water to drink.
 A mixed terrain dominated the scenery with stones and rocky boulders.
 The gentle ridges of some small mountains flanked the valley.
 Lonely palm trees and bushes appeared here and there in the valley’s riverbed.
 A phosphorescent orange point painted on rocks could be seen from place to place.
-It was the sign for the Marathon des Sables route which took place in that area, said Mohamed.
+It was the sign for the Marathon des Sables route which took place in that area, Mohamed said to me.

 For a few hours, we walked almost continuously along the meandering Ouad Mhasser Valley.
 If I had given up riding the camel, I would have remained behind taking photos or for a rest.
 Therefore, even though the riding wasn’t comfortable, it was a sacred thing for me.
 Around noon, we reached the camp of a nomad family, placed near an oasis called Afrokh.
-The nomads’ goats grazed around the camp and climbed all the surrounding rocks.
-In the camp, a woman with many children around her (including one held on her back) warmly greeted us.
-We took a long break and served Moroccan tea made on ember, shriveled figs from the nearby oasis, fresh goat milk and butter, and warm bread just baked in the nearby earth oven.
+The nomads’ goats grazed around the camp and climbed on all of the surrounding rocks.
+In the camp, a woman with many children around her (including a baby held on her back) warmly greeted us.
+We took a long break and served Moroccan tea boiled on ember, shriveled figs from the nearby oasis, fresh goat milk and butter, and warm bread just baked in the nearby earth oven.

 Nomads lived in the high mountains during torrid summer and descended to the desert areas only from fall to spring.
 They chose a place for their camp near an oasis with a permanent source of water.
 Everything around the camp was green and therefore their goats and camels had where to find something to eat.
-They bought their basic food from the nearest settlement, where they went by camels or donkeys.
+Nomads bought their basic food from the nearest settlement, where they went by camels or donkeys.

 The camp of the nomad family had only a few huts made of a boulder masonry and covered with dry acacia branches.
-They also had a large Berber tent filled up with everything.
+They also had a large Berber tent filled up with stuff.
 The huts were actually placed under a tree that ensured a welcome extra shade.
 One of the huts was the so-called kitchen.
 It differed from the rest of the other huts by having an earth oven built directly on the ground.

-I entered the so-called kitchen to see how the bread was baked.
+I entered the so-called kitchen to see how bread was baked.
 A little girl sat squatted and intensely stared at the embers inside an earth oven.
 The loaves were actually some round pieces of dough already prepared, covered with a cloth.
 The girl extracted them from the cloth with two sticks and rapidly placed them in the oven on a metal counter-top.
 She handled them with a remarkable speed.
-Then she turned each loaf on both sides, then quickly slammed it into another cloth.
+Then she turned each loaf on both sides and quickly slammed it into another cloth.
 Eventually, the steaming bread was ready to be served.
-With such an awesome treatment, it was hard to leave the nomad camp, but we still had a long way to go to reach the golden sand dunes by dusk.
+With such an awesome treatment, it was hard to leave the nomad camp but we still had a long way to go to reach the golden sand dunes by dusk.

 The rocky terrain imperceptibly got sandy.
 The camels sunk into the sand and therefore we had to guide them to walk in between the dunes to diminish their efforts.
 Green bushes and shrubs disclosed the presence of a water source.
-We arrived at a concrete well where we refilled the canisters with supplies for cooking water, then we set up our camp somewhere in a little depression between the sand dunes of the Erg Chigaga chain.
+We arrived at a concrete well where we refilled the canisters with supplies for cooking water, then we set up our camp somewhere in a small depression between the sand dunes of the Erg Chigaga chain.
 For dinner, we served a very-spicy Berber omelet and the traditional Moroccan vegetable soup, harira.